 4. Amazing leaders

 As a company, you have the power to set values and priorities at the highest level.
-However, one of the key factors influencing employee engagement is great management.
+However, one of the key factors of employee engagement is great management.
 Managers or “middle management” are the ones who’re doing all the groundwork and are key drivers of employee engagement.
 They work with employees on a daily basis, develop strategies, and execute plans.

 This is absent in several organizations.
 This often leads to inconsistent or ineffective leadership, which in turn has an effect on employee engagement and productivity.
 And this “missing link” leads to lower employee engagement.